rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 #### Navigation

-The RunDeck page header contains global navigation control to move between browsing Resources, History and Jobs.
+The RunDeck page header contains global navigation control to move between browsing Run, History and Jobs.
 It also has links to logout and view the user's profile.

-Resources
+Run

-:    The Resources page displays the Node resources configured in your
+:    The Run page is used to execute ad hoc commands.
+It
-     Project resource model.
+     displays the Node resources configured in your Project resource model.
 Like the Jobs and History pages, a filter control can be used to limit the listing to just the Node resources matching the filter criteria.